Top 8 In Ear Monitor Systems for Every Budget (2025 Guide)

 The Best In Ear Monitor Systems for Musicians: Product Comparison and Expert Insights

-All musicians that play live know the situation - Loud band, loud venue - It's what we live for.... until you realise that you can't hear the rhythm, guitarist standing right next to you.
-And don't talk to me about my vocals - even with that foldback, it's near impossible.
+All musicians that play live know the situation - Loud band, loud venue - It's what we do what we do.... that is until you realise that you can't hear the rhythm guitarist standing right next to you.
+And don't talk to me about my vocals!
+Even with that foldback, it's near impossible to hear myself speak, let alone sing.

-But, aren't they only for the musicians on TV?
+But wait, aren't they only for the musicians you see on TV or on giant arena stages?

-No!
-There are all different systems that us mere mortals can use AND afford.
-I can attest that it is like you are stepping into a sound booth amid the chaos of a stage in a bar at midnight.
+I can attest that these things make you feel like you are in a sound booth- right amid the chaos of a small stage in a packed bar at midnight.

 Contents